-The brief of the project was to bring an identity to a collective impact which targets at improvement in the quality of life of waste picker households in Bengaluru while building resilient systemic change in the waste management ecosystem.
+We were tasked with creating an identity that represented collective impact.
+Its aim was to target an improvement in the living standards of waste picker households in Bengaluru while building resilient systemic change in the waste management ecosystem.

 There is a group of organisations working together to make this happen

 The primary audience for the campaign is Governments, Policy Makers, Press (International and National) and the Academia

 The on-ground work with the waste picker community, may or may not use this logo

 The campaign to change perceptions about waste pickers too may not use this identity as it will be designed based on insights from the ground

 Keep it Indic if possible - No Hindi

 Based on the given research, two ideas that stood out for us were: